 - You can enjoy the cake warm or cool, but if you want to add frosting it will need to be cooled first.

-- If adding frosting, cream together the butter, cheese, maple syrup and coffee emulsion then gradually add in the sugar.
-Mix until smooth (if you want it glossy, you will need a mixer as opposed to doing by hand).
-Spread over the cake then cut and serve.
+- If adding frosting, sift the confectioner's sugar then stir in the maple syrup.
+Mix until smooth.
+Drizzle or spread over the cake once it has cooled then cut and serve.
 It will keep approx 3-4 days at cool room temp in a sealed box.

 Notes